-You’ll need to refresh your water filter regularly if you want it to keep removing pollutants.
+You’ll need to regularly refresh your water filter if you want to keep removing pollutants.
 Otherwise, the flow rate of the water created by the water filter system would slow down, resulting in a malfunctioning (or non-functioning) system.

 It would go a long way to ensure that your drinking water is both clean and delicious.
 Carafes, faucets, sinks, and countertops all have styles.
-The cost of a water filter can range from as little as $20 to as much as $2,000.
+A water filter can range from as little as $20 to as much as $2,000.
 Filters from well-known brands such as Amway, Aquasana, Brita, GE, and Whirlpool treat water using various technical methods.

 Market reports’ buying guides will assist you in determining which water filter is right for you.
 Until investing in a long-term water filter, think about installation, convenience, and water filter tests.
 These studies look at water quality, contaminant levels, and EPA drinking water norm comparisons.
 Your local or state health department may be able to provide you with free test kits so you can learn more about the water in your area.